angelokurtis/go-otel/README.md

-# go-starter-otel
+# go-otel

-**go-starter-otel** is a Go library that simplifies the configuration of OpenTelemetry by relying on environment variables.
+**go-otel** is a Go library that simplifies the configuration of OpenTelemetry by relying on environment variables.
 It draws inspiration from the OpenTelemetry Autoconfigure Java SDK and allows users to configure various aspects of OpenTelemetry instrumentation seamlessly using environment variables.

 ## Overview

-OpenTelemetry is an observability framework that provides APIs, libraries, agents, and instrumentation to provide observability for applications. go-starter-otel aims to streamline the setup process by allowing users to configure OpenTelemetry using environment variables.
+OpenTelemetry is an observability framework that provides APIs, libraries, agents, and instrumentation to provide observability for applications. go-otel aims to streamline the setup process by allowing users to configure OpenTelemetry using environment variables.
 This is particularly useful for projects where configuration through code or configuration files may be cumbersome or less flexible.